zogofinance/zogo-data-api/README.md

 **Description:**

 Get users (and their zip codes) who were created between the start and end date.
-There will only be zip code data if their are standalone users in the returned data set.
+There will only be zip code data if there are standalone users in the returned data set.

 **Parameters:**